 Looks Like Sound Like Evidence of assessment data or students' prior Specific comments about real-life and careers knowledge Pre-assessment Targeted question about prior knowledge A part of a continuum of a topic or unit References to previously taught lessons Discussion of future lessons

 Knowledge of Students

 - What should the evaluator know about the student population? - How is this a developmentally appropriate activity?

-Looks Like Sounds Like
+Looks Like

-Surveys Discussion of specific knowledge of students
+Surveys

 Portfolios

 District data, IEPs

 Conferences

 Writing activities